jbandi/oldblog.jonasbandi.net/_posts/2016-10-01-myth-of-superset.md

 Error TS1192: Module '"lodash/map"' has no default export.
 ```

-I don't fully understand where the root of the problem: Basically [lodash](https://www.npmjs.com/package/lodash) exports its modules in the [CommonJS format](https://en.wikipedia.org/wiki/CommonJS).
+I don't fully understand the root of the problem: Basically [lodash](https://www.npmjs.com/package/lodash) exports its modules in the [CommonJS format](https://en.wikipedia.org/wiki/CommonJS).
 [WebPack](http://webpack.js.org/) can somehow resolve the ES2015 imports to these CommonJS modules of lodash.
 The TypeScript compiler also transpiles to CommonJS, however it expects a default export according to the ES2015 module spec.
 If you inspect the transpiled sources you see something like `map_1.default`.
 This is according to the common [interpretation of the ES2015 module spec](http://www.2ality.com/2014/09/es6-modules-final.html), where a default export is a *named export* with the name `default`.

-The problem seems to be ES2015 (or Webpack?) and TypeScript have their own module system, which is not completely interoperable.
+The problem seems to be ES2015 (or WebPack?) and TypeScript have their own module system, which is not completely interoperable.
 Whatever the technical details are, for me as a programmer this means that TypeScript is not a superset of JavaScript.
-Whenever I use a library that offers a modularized distribution like lodash, ramda or react-bootstrap, I can't simply switch to TypeScript.
+Whenever I use a library that offers a modularized distribution like [lodash](https://www.npmjs.com/package/lodash), [ramda](https://www.npmjs.com/package/ramda) or [react-bootstrap](https://www.npmjs.com/package/react-bootstrap), I can't simply switch to TypeScript.

 One last difference I found ES2015 and TypeScript is regarding destructuring.